4 MacBook Battery Replacement Options: From the Safest to the Least

 Option 3: Replace at a Computer Repair Shop

-If you want to save some money, you could always pay a third party to replace your battery for you.
+If you want to save some money, you could always pay a third-party to replace your MacBook Air or MacBook Pro battery for you.
 Many computer repair shops will source and replace your battery, though the exact cost will vary based on who you approach.

 Going this route forgoes Apple’s guarantees, and you may find that they use third-party parts in an attempt to save money.
 These parts aren’t necessarily inferior, but it’s a risk you take.
 Check out computer repair repair shops in your area for quotes, then compare them to what Apple offers.

-Depending on the model, your local repair shop may refuse service if your battery is glued in place.
+Depending on your MacBook model, your local repair shop may refuse service if the battery is glued in place.
+This is the case with MacBook Pro models from mid-2009 and newer, and all laptops with Retina displays.

-The cheapest option by far, ordering your own battery and replacing it yourself means you’ll only pay the cost of the parts.
-You’ll need a set of tools to open up your Mac, an anti-static wrist band, and the replacement battery itself.
+The cheapest option by far is ordering your own battery and replacing it yourself.
+This means you’ll only pay the cost of the parts.
+In addition to the new battery, you’ll need a set of tools to open up your Mac, an anti-static wrist band, and a method of safely disposing of your old battery.

 Much of the time, you can buy kits that provide everything you need.
 These come at roughly half the price Apple will charge you for the service.
 One such retailer is iFixit, which also provides guides to everything from simple fixes to complex teardowns.